kolide/fleet/docs/infrastructure/working-with-osquery-logs.md

 With the stdout plugin, osquery result and/or status logs are written to stdout on the Fleet server.
-This is typically used for debugging or with a log log forwarding setup that will capture and forward stdout logs into a logging pipeline.
+This is typically used for debugging or with a log forwarding setup that will capture and forward stdout logs into a logging pipeline.
 Note that if multiple load-balanced Fleet servers are used, the logs will be load-balanced across those servers (not duplicated).